shivikoshti/Strings/README.md

 ## Syntax
 string myString = "Hello, World!";<br>
 ## Features
-String Length: You can get the length of a string object by using a 'size()' function or a 'length()' function.
+1-String Length: You can get the length of a string object by using a 'size()' function or a 'length()' function.<br>
-String Concatenation: Use the '+' operator to concatenate strings and create a new string.
+2-String Concatenation: Use the '+' operator to concatenate strings and create a new string.<br>
-Palindrome Detection: Check if a string is a palindrome (i.e., the reverse of the string is the same as the original).
+3-Palindrome Detection: Check if a string is a palindrome (i.e., the reverse of the string is the same as the original).